20shaked20/Elevator_Project/README.md

 ```
 Important: assigned elevator should always be 0, and call 'state' be -1, what's important is when the call is made (in double representing seconds),
 and call source and destination.

+## Lessons Learned
+#### Things to improve
+1. Organised work is best
+2. Carfeul planning
+3. Understanding what tools we have better, before diving in
+4. Understanding how testing might work is the first 'order of business'.

+#### things to keep
+1. Good source control
+2. Good documentation
+3. Many small functions (see next point)
+4. Readable code (in some cases there was no avoiding messy lines)

 ## File Hierarchy
 ![image](https://user-images.githubusercontent.com/73063105/139245974-402bbc69-3de0-4fad-9ebe-ddfee8969749.png)